dallgood92/gsquad/README.md

 See [System design](docs/system-design.md) for detailed component, data, authorization, deployment, and sequence diagrams.

+For a file-by-file frontend and backend walkthrough, internal state ownership, event flows, and a change-location index, see the [Developer guide](docs/developer-guide.md).

 For the complete production AWS setup and deployment procedure, see [AWS deployment](docs/aws-deployment.md).
 The repository includes Terraform infrastructure, a production server container, and first-deploy/redeploy commands.

 ## Repository layout